 Residual assets: Assets that remain after sufficient assets are dedicated to meet all senior debt holder’s claims in full.

-Residual dividend approach: An approach that suggests that a firm pay dividends if and only if acceptable investment opportunities for those funds are currently unavailable.
+Residual dividend approach: An approach that suggests that a firm pays dividends if and only if acceptable investment opportunities for those funds are currently unavailable.

-Residual losses: Lost wealth of the shareholders due to divergent behaviour of the managers.
+Residual losses: Lost wealth of the shareholders due to the divergent behavior of the managers.